skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

     Finally, note that end-to-end optimization of the ELBO across the encoder and decoder essentially corresponds to interleaving stochastic gradient descent w.r.t. the two above steps.

 5. *VAE implementation and exploration*.
-(TODO: Modify this to make resources available another way?)
-Complete the VAE implementation in vae.py.
-(This is a stripped-down version of a PyTorch VAE example.)
-(TODO: Find original and link it?)
+Complete the VAE implementation in [``vae.py``](/assets/vae.py).

     a.
 Note how the provided code uses the VAE to sample new images.

-    b.
-Can you suggest a good way to sample images of a specific digit?
-(Note: don’t spend a lot of time on this!)
-(TODO: Consider deleting this?)

-    c. __Additional__: Plot the variational parameters (means and log-variances) for a number of MNIST digits.
+    b. __Additional__: Plot the variational parameters (means and log-variances) for a number of MNIST digits.
 Do they seem to have some kind of information about the classes present in the data set?

 6. __Additional__: *Relationship to nonlinear PCA*.
 An earlier approach to constructing low-dimensional representations (for compression or further analysis) was nonlinear PCA.
 This used a low-dimensional bottleneck layer in an autoencoder model, and then extracted the representation at this layer for the lower-dimensional representation.
 Modify your VAE implementation above by ignoring the log-variances, and simply returning the predicted mean in the reparameterization step.
 This corresponds to setting the variance for the latent Gaussian to zero, and the resulting model then *almost* corresponds to non-linear PCA.
 The final adjustment to obtain nonlinear PCA is to set the loss function to only use the reconstruction loss, and not to also penalize deviations of the variational family from the prior.